rolling-scopes-school/docs/docs/en/rs-school-trainer.md

 All theoretical lectures / materials should go along with assignments or evident application in practice.
 Students usually start with the task, not a theory.
 And if they cannot solve the problem, they study the theory.
 Isolated abstract knowledge is almost not needed (except for fundamental).
 If students can solve a task without theory, they do not need it.

-### Task presentation requirements:

-- Deadline of tasks in the format - 11:59 p.m.
-03/03/2016.
-Deadlines are only on Tuesdays, Thursdays, Saturdays and Sundays, that is, on days when there are no lectures.
-- Tasks must be added to the course schedule.
-- Tasks should be well-defined (details on browser support, what and how to resize, scroll, etc.).
-- Information on how to hand over the task (where and how to upload it, etc.).
-- If you specify any details of the task, please do not forget to add these details to the description, not just drop them into the general chat.

 ### Requirements for theoretical lectures

 - No more than 2 hours of theory for each lesson.
 Theoretical knowledge should be covered by practice - task, test or other activity.
 Anything that is not practiced is quickly forgotten.